prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 So this editor:
 * Will be separated out into 3 rows (name & description, start & end date, and sales segment).
 * We'll use a select tag so that we can get a drop-down menu of all the available sales Events.
-* For the name and description all we need is a text input field.
-The value of this input field is going to be the name and description of our event.
+* For the name and description, all we need is a text input field.
+The value of this input field is going to be the name and description of our Event.
 This will allow the user to see the current values of a sale, but also edit them.

 ![](img/WeekEvents/20.png)